Ancient Macedonians: Modern discourse

 Another perspective interprets the literary evidence and the archaeological-cultural differences between Macedonia and central-southern Greece before the 6th century and beyond as evidence that the Macedonians were originally non-Greek tribes who underwent a process of Hellenization, or that "whatever the ethnic origins and identity of the Macedonians, they were generally perceived in their own time by Greeks and themselves not to be Greeks".
+Eugene Borza emphasized the Macedonians "made their mark in antiquity as Macedonians, not as a tribe of some other people", but argued that "the 'highlanders' or 'Makedones' of the mountainous regions of western Macedonia may have been derived from northwest Greek stock", that "those who emerged into the lowlands were to be distinguished from the rest of the Makedones who remained in the mountain cantons by the name Argeadae", and that "the Macedonians themselves may have originated from the same population pool that produced other Greek peoples".
 Accepting that political factors played a part, they highlight the degree of antipathy between Macedonians and Greeks, which was of a different quality to that seen among other Greek states—even those with a long-term history of mutual animosity (e.g. Sparta and Athens).
 According to these scholars, the Macedonians came to be regarded as "northern Greeks" only with the ongoing Hellenization of Macedonia and the emergence of Rome as a common enemy in the west.
 This coincides with the period during which ancient authors such as Polybius and Strabo called the ancient Macedonians "Greeks".
 By this point, to have been a Greek could have defined a quality of culture and intelligence rather than a racial or ethnic affinity.
-In the context of ethnic origins of the companions of the Antigonid kings, James L. O'Neil distinguishes Macedonians and Greeks as separate ethnic groups, the latter becoming more prominent in Macedonian affairs and the royal court after Alexander the Great's reign, but he also points to the Pella curse tablet as evidence that a form of Doric Greek was spoken in Macedon, that was different from any of the West Greek dialects of areas neighboring Macedon.
+Roger D. Woodard asserts that in addition to persisting uncertainty in modern times about the proper classification of the Macedonian language and its relation to Greek, ancient authors also presented conflicting ideas, such as Demosthenes when labeling Philip II of Macedon inaccurately as a "barbarian", whereas Polybius called the Achaeans and Macedonians as homophylos (i.e. part of the same race or kin).
+Carol J. King elaborates that finding the reason why "ancient Greeks themselves differentiated between Greeks and Macedonians" is limited by the fact that "if one seeks historical truth about an ancient people who have left no definitive record, one may have to let go of the hope for a definitive answer" especially considering that ancient Macedonia was composed of Greeks, people akin to Greeks and non-Greeks.